IHE/RAD.IMR/input/pagecontent/volume-1.md

 ##### 1:XX.4.2.3.1 Consume and Interact with Multimedia Report by Basic Consumers Use Case Description

-Similar to Use Case #2, but instead of processing the report content according to its own rendering configuration, the EMR supports the IMR Rendered Report Reader.
-In this case, the EMR extracts and displays the rendered report already embedded in the IMR multimedia report.
-The Clinician clicks on the interactive links.
-The EMR / Rendered Report Reader invokes the links and displays the rendered content.
+This use case is similar to Use Case #2, but instead of processing the report content according to its own rendering configuration, the EMR supports the IMR Rendered Report Reader.
+In this case, the EMR presents a pre-rendered copy of the report that has been included in the multimedia report object.

 ##### 1:XX.4.2.3.2 Consume and Interact with Multimedia Report by Basic Consumers Process Flow